Contamination in hydraulic systems is now recognised as the most frequent cause of malfunction or failure of hydraulic equipment.

 Particle contaminant can be singular by product

-These can enter the fluid at any time after the fresh, clean fluid has been produced by the fluid manufacturer themselves.
+These can enter the fluid at any time after the fresh, clean fluid has been produced by the fluid manufacturer.

 Fluid degradation results in:

-Oxidation and/or the formation of deposits and sludge from the combined effects of high temperature, air, water and particle contaminants.
-Such contaminants increase viscosity, viscid deposits and clog orifices/small passageways which impair the smooth mechanical movements and eventually form sludge like deposits.
+Oxidation and the formation of deposits and sludge from the combined effects of high temperature, air, water and particle contaminants.
+Such contaminants increase viscosity, viscid deposits and clog orifices/small passageways which impair the smooth mechanical movements and eventually form sludge-like deposits.

 Unstable emulsions of poor lubricity form when water is inadvertently emulsified with oil.
 Such contamination impairs the smooth mechanical movements and promotes wear.